aiiluv/Vegetalien---not-stable/README.md

 Can you find a way to the safe zone?

----

 ## Core Gameplay Mechanics

 ### Movement System

-* Move freely to explore the environment.
+* Players can move freely to explore the environment
-* Escape from enemies and dangerous areas.
+* Avoid enemies and dangerous areas while searching for a safe zone

 ### Stamina & Combat System

-* Attacking consumes stamina.
-* Players must manage stamina carefully to survive.
+* Players can attack enemies as long as they have enough stamina
+* Managing stamina wisely is essential for survival

 ### Item Collection

-* Collect important items to progress and complete objectives.
+* Collect important items to progress through the game and accomplish objectives

 ### Exploration

-* Explore forests and abandoned settlements.
+* Explore different areas, such as forests and abandoned settlements
-* Discover resources while avoiding threats.
+* Search for useful resources while avoiding dangers along the way
----

 ## Screenshots
 <img width="1146" height="645" alt="image" src="https://github.com/user-attachments/assets/95fa5ccd-5804-4208-a68e-db40c42c019e" />